-Children’s books about fairness are sure to strike up great conversations about equality, fairness, and justice.
+Children’s books about character especially fairness are sure to strike up great conversations about equality, fairness, and justice.
 Reading books from this list will bring up great talking points to discuss.

 ““Equal is everyone getting the same thing.
 Fair is everyone getting what they need to be successful.
 We will always try to be fair, but it won’t always feel equal.”- Unknown